Understanding What We Do: What Is Plaintiff Litigation & Why Is It Important?

 What is litigation?

-In legal terms, litigation is the process of resolving disputes via the public court system.
-Any kind of legal proceeding—whether that is a criminal lawsuit, a civil lawsuit, or a bankruptcy case—is a type of litigation.
+In legal terms, litigation is resolving disputes via the public court system.
+Any legal proceeding—whether that is a criminal lawsuit, a civil lawsuit, or a bankruptcy case—is a type of litigation.

-Although they are often used interchangeably, a litigation is not the same as a lawsuit.
-The term litigation refers to the process of resolving disputes via the legal system, while a lawsuit is the specific legal action brought by a plaintiff against a defendant.
+Although often used interchangeably, litigation is not the same as a lawsuit.
+The term litigation refers to resolving disputes via the legal system, while a lawsuit is the specific legal action brought by a plaintiff against a defendant.
 For example, in the context of mass torts, each individual plaintiff has their own lawsuit.
-But each of those lawsuits are part of a larger litigation about the same alleged defective product or wrongful conduct.
+But each lawsuit is part of a larger litigation about the same alleged defective product or wrongful conduct.

 The U.S. Supreme Court building in Washington, DC.
 Photograph by Pixabay.

-In the U.S., the court system is divided into federal and state courts.
-Federal courts, which include the Supreme Court, the courts of appeals, and the District Courts, oversee cases that have to do with federal law, disputes between states, constitutionality, bankruptcy, and other country-level concerns.
+The U.S. court system is divided into federal and state courts.
+Federal courts, which include the Supreme Court, the courts of appeals, and the District Courts, oversee cases concerning federal law, disputes between states, constitutionality, bankruptcy, and other country-level concerns.

 In the State of Illinois, most cases begin in the 25 judicial circuits (also known as trial courts) across the state.
 Appeal cases proceed to the Appellate Court, which is divided into five districts.
 The Illinois Supreme Court, which consists of seven justices, provides the final judgment on state law.
 Look up the organization of your state’s court system here.